 Short-term Care: Rehospitalizations

-In Cypress Meadows Post-Acute, 10.41 Percentage of Residents Rehospitalized
+In Cypress Meadows Post-Acute, 16.96% of Residents Rehospitalized

 Short-term Care: ER Visits